Chart Color Schemes

 Oxley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Oxley's dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings.
+Oxley's dwelling structure, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings.
 In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Oxley stood at 34.2%, with mortgaged properties at 42.9% and rented ones at 23.0%.
-The median monthly mortgage repayment was $2,150, higher than the Australian Capital Territory average of $2,000.
-Median weekly rent in Oxley was $400, compared to the Australian Capital Territory's $425.
-Nationally, Oxley's mortgage repayments were significantly higher at $2,150 against the Australian average of $1,863, while rents were also higher at $400 versus the national figure of $375.
+Home ownership in Oxley was at 34.2%, with mortgaged dwellings at 42.9% and rented ones at 23.0%.
+The median monthly mortgage repayment in Oxley was $2,150, higher than the Australian Capital Territory average of $2,000.
+The median weekly rent figure in Oxley was $400, compared to $425 in the Australian Capital Territory.
+Nationally, Oxley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing